wmhilton-stoplight/platform-docs/3.-design/work-with-content-types.md

 - An endpoint may return a PNG image with `image/png` for display on a web page.
 - A client and server may exchange messages with `application/json` or `application/xml`.

 The Studio Form Designer provides a set of media types that you can add to request and response bodies.
-REST APIs designed with OpenAPI often use `application/json` for communicating messages in the request and response bodies, but you are not required to do so.
+REST APIs designed with OpenAPI often use `application/json` for communicating messages in the request and response bodies, but you aren't required to do so.

 ![Media Type](https://stoplight.io/api/v1/projects/cHJqOjI/images/mrrzkTS703E)

-If a media type you need is not listed, you can manually add it to the list.
+If a media type you need isn't listed, you can manually add it to the list.

 Within a single operation, you can add multiple media types to request and response bodies as needed.
 Each media type indicates the supported content in body.
 The following example shows a request body with three media types: `application/json`, `application/pdf`, and `text/html`.
 This indicates that the operation accepts either a JSON document, a PDF file or a HTML document in a single request.